 Truly understanding the reasons behind cancellations is a critical first step.

-If your patients or customers cancel primarily because of real, unforeseeable circumstances, then something like a missed appointment fee will not help your situation — only upset your clientele.
+If your patients or customers cancel primarily because of real, unforeseeable circumstances, then something like a missed appointment fee will not help your situation—it only upsets your clientele.
 If you’re getting a lot of cancellations simply due to things like forgetting an appointment and double-booking, then it’s worth your time to evaluate your communication strategy with clients.

 2. When do people cancel?